 What are the Types of Mobile Application Prototypes?

 Depending on the requirement of a business, prototypes can also be divided into two parts –

-When we talk about Prototype Fidelity, we are mainly talking about how the look and feel of the product are portrayed to the stakeholder.
-If there are a number of intricate details, the prototype will be put into the High Fidelity Mobile App prototype demarcation and likewise, if the product is only a basic, ready to test portrayal of the app, it is called a Low Fidelity Mobile App Prototype.
+When we talk about Prototype Fidelity, we ar are mainly talking ing about how the look and feel of the product are portrayed to the stakeholder.
+Suppose there are several intricate details.
+In that case, the prototype will be put into the high-fidelity mobile app prototype demarcation.
+Likewise, if the product is only a basic, ready-to-test portrayal of the app, it is called a low-fidelity mobile app prototype.

-Lo-Fi Prototypes are a fast and easy method to translate the high level design modules in testable and tangible artifacts.
-The main object of a Low Fidelity prototype is to first check and then test the app functionality and not the app’s visual appearance.
+Lo-Fi prototypes are a fast and easy method to translate high-level design modules into testable and tangible artifacts.
+The main objective of a low fidelity prototype is to check the app first and then test the app’s functionality and visual appearance.

 Here are the basic attributes of a Lo-Fi Prototype –